Sign up for the latest news & insights

 Redundancy consultation | When and how?

-With many businesses suffering through liquidation and administration, and many more commencing downsizing procedures, the topic of redundancy has scarcely been more pertinent than it is now.
+With a record jump in businesses in financial distress, the topic of redundancy has scarcely been more pertinent than it is now.

 One such technicality is the issue of consultation – a mandatory process by which the employer must discuss the details of the redundancy with all relevant parties prior to it taking place.
 A simple concept on the surface, but potentially laden with complexities.